 In July 2000, the Company purchased a building in Hutchinson, Kansas.
 The building was financed with a commercial loan for \$550,000 with a variable interest rate based on LIBOR.
 This commercial loan is collateralized by the real estate in Kansas.
-Monthly principal payments on the loan are \$4,583 for an amortized term of 10 years.
-A balloon payment of \$275,000 is due July 21, 2005, which results in a five-year principal payout.
-The loan matures July 21, 2005
+Monthly principal payments on the loan were \$4,583 for an amortized term of 10 years.
+A balloon payment of \$275,000 was due July 21, 2005, which resulted in a five-year principal payout.
+The loan was paid in full at its maturity date of July 21, 2005.